tinyclub/linux-lab/README.md

 ### 4.8.3 Transfer via tftp

-Using tftp server of host from the Qemu board with the `tftp` command.
+Using tftp server of host from the QEMU board with the `tftp` command.

 Host: